-To troubleshoot your Applet further, there are some useful tips in this article as well.
+Your Activity feed will only display the most recent 100 items, and they cannot be removed from the timeline.
+To troubleshoot your Applet, there are some useful tips in this article as well.

-Applet created: You made an Applet via ifttt.com/create or the mobile app.
-Note: this only shows up when you build your own Applet, not when you turn on an Applet built by someone else or an IFTTT partner.
+You made an Applet via ifttt.com/create or the mobile app.
+Note: this only shows up when you build your own Applet, not when you turn just on an Applet.

-Applet skipped: This means your trigger ran, but the actions were skipped.
-It’s not necessarily bad news — if your Applet has filter code, it may skip because the conditionals the code outlined weren’t met.
-E.g. This Applet will show up in your feed as “Applet skipped” when the trigger fires on breaking news but the code determines that the news isn’t related to the Bay Area.
+This means the trigger ran, but the actions were skipped.
+It’s not necessarily bad news — if your Applet has filter code, it may skip because the conditionals in the code outlined weren’t met, e.g. This Applet will show up in your feed as “Applet skipped” when the trigger fires on breaking news but the code determines that the news isn’t related to the Bay Area.

 Applets could also skip if: